This page is relevant to top-level directories under www.ndsu.edu. What about pages under a "container" like centers, faculty, labs, researchgroups?

 What happens next?

-Upon receiving your request, the proxy service will be configured to map your site under www.ndsu.edu .
-While editing and previewing the site in CMS, you may have noticed the URL of workspaces.ndsu.edu/yoursite.
-This will be mapped directly to www.ndsu.edu/yoursite.
+Upon receiving your request, the proxy service will be configured to map your directory under www.ndsu.edu.
+While editing and previewing the pages in CMS, you may have noticed the URL of workspaces.ndsu.edu/yourdept.
+This will be mapped directly to www.ndsu.edu/yourdept.

 Go-live is generally completed within 2-3 business days.
 While you wait for this change to occur, you may wish to re-visit the go-live checklist to verify that essential steps are complete.

-Your site pages will begin to appear in NDSU search after it runs next Saturday afternoon.
+The live pages will begin to appear in NDSU search after Google indexes the new pages.
+This may happen as soon as a few days, or may take a few months.
 Learn more about CMS + NDSU Search.

 Files on other servers will not be changed or deleted during go-live.
-In the event you realize something from the old site was missed during the migration to CMS, you can still connect to that server using your normal methods (e.g. by SFTP/SCP) and download the files to your workstation for reference.
-After go-live they will not be available via a public Web address in your Web browser.
+For example, if you're migrating from Pubweb to CMS, all of those old Pubweb files are still on Pubweb.
+In the event you realize something from the old server was missed during the migration to CMS, you can still connect to that server using your normal methods (e.g. by SFTP/SCP) and download the files to your workstation for reference.
+After go-live those old files will not be available via a public Web address in your Web browser (unless you upload to or recreate in CMS).

-During the go-live process, redirects are installed to help visitors find your new site (for example, if there are old brochures or Web bookmarks in use that refer to the old site).
-Next time you order new printed media, be sure to update the printed addresses to reflect your new site URL.
+During the go-live process, redirects are installed to help visitors find your new page if the URL changed.
+For example, if there are old brochures or Web bookmarks in use that refer to the old web address.
+Next time you order new printed media, be sure to update the printed addresses to reflect your new page URL, as the redirects usually only apply for 6 months.

 The server administrators will not install redirects for poorly-planned brochures that refer to non-existent Web addresses.
 Plan early and test often.

-If possible, alert your colleagues during the early stages of CMS site creation that your organization's Web address may change so they can proactively order new media using the new URL.
+If possible, alert your colleagues during the early stages of CMS page creation that your organization's Web address may change so they can proactively order new media using the new URL.

-The one and only URL that your site will have (and the only one that should be published after go-live) is listed on the CMS site status page.
+The only address that the new department main page will have is the one approved during the page request process.
 No matter what anyone else tells you, this is the only address your organization should refer to as "your" Web address.
-If it is incorrect according to the status page, you should notify us as soon as possible.
+If it is incorrect according to the page request, you should notify us as soon as possible.
+You should not continue to publish/share the "old" page URL (if it changed) or any other neat or nice-to-have variants, as any redirects expire generally after 6 months.

-Since many Agriculture Extension Web sites are hosted on AgExt servers, such as www.ag.ndsu.nodak.edu, you should communicate your redirect needs to AgComm for processing.
-Because NDSU-IT does not manage these servers, we do not have access to install any redirects from the sites on those servers to the www.ndsu.edu/yoursite Web pages.
+Many Agriculture Extension Web pages are hosted on AgExt servers, such as www.ag.ndsu.edu.
+If that is true in your case, you should communicate your redirect needs to AgComm for processing.
+Because NDSU-IT does not manage these servers, we don't have access to install any redirects from the pages on those servers to the www.ndsu.edu/yourdept pages.